Call us on 0330 002 8749

 You can find full information about our clinicians, opening hours, and the clinic’s location on our Dermatologist Nantwich page.

 The clinic is within easy reach of Chester City Centre, with excellent transport links from areas such as Hoole, Handbridge, and Broughton.
-Many patients choose us for our medical-led approach and the reassurance that all acne care is overseen by trained dermatology professionals.
+Many patients choose us for our medical-led approach and the reassurance that all mole checks are carried out by trained dermatology professionals.

-To learn more about accessing acne care at this location, including opening hours and directions, visit our Dermatologist Chester page.
+To learn more about accessing mole checks at this location, including opening hours and directions, visit our Dermatologist Chester page.

 What are moles?